moodmap/goof/README.md

 #### Open redirect

-The `/admin` view introduces a `redirectPage` query path, as follows in the admin view:
+The `/admin` view introduces a `redirectPage` query path as follows in the admin view:

 ```
 <input type="hidden" name="redirectPage" value="<%- redirectPage %>" />